umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Umbraco-Latch/index.md

 ---

 :::Warning
-Umbraco Latch has been deprecated for hostnames added after 8/12/2020.
+Umbraco Latch has been deprecated for hostnames added after December 8th, 2020.
 Hostnames added after set date is secured using Cloudflare.
 :::

 # Umbraco Latch